ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 Only 1 to 3 are used on gabby grove event fields.
 4 to 6 are intended to encode cipherlinks in CBOR encoded content when referencing feeds in the legacy format.
-I'm relativly certain and hopefull this will be revised and extended but it feels like a good starting point.
+I'm relatively certain and hopeful this will be revised and extended but it feels like a good starting point.
-They all should be convertable to and from the base64 encoded ASCII references we currently use in JSON.
+They all should be convertible to and from the base64 encoded ASCII references we currently use in JSON.

 We add one byte as prefix to those bytes, making all references 33bytes long, for now.

 ### Cross references

-Up until now SSB only had to deal with `.ed25519` and `.sha256` to identify a whole feed and individual messages respectivly.
+Up until now SSB only had to deal with `.ed25519` and `.sha256` to identify a whole feed and individual messages respectively.
 Although I'd like to avoid a registry of known suffixes, my [initial thoughts](ssb://%t5mSAGJZEWus/HO+180M9SSsn5irHg/LVQTVqODFS9I=.sha256) on how to do _decent_ subjective name-spaces for identifier and networks are still very vague.
 For the meantime, I propose the `.ggfeed-v1` suffix as a default feed reference and `.ggmsg-v1` for messages.

 I also briefly looked into [IPFS Content Identifiers (CID)s](https://docs.ipfs.io/guides/concepts/cid/) and [Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) but discarded them since it leaves the scope of this specification.
-It's only important that we clearly discerne and define type and data of these identifiers so that we can convert to and from them down the road.
+It's only important that we clearly discern and define type and data of these identifiers so that we can convert to and from them down the road.

 # CBOR